Fabian Johnson

-Fabian Marco Johnson (born December 11, 1987) is a professional soccer player who plays as a full-back and wide midfielder.
-Born in Germany, he represented the United States national team, having also represented Germany in youth competitions.
+Fabian Marco Johnson (born December 11, 1987) is a former professional soccer player who played as a full-back or wide midfielder.
+Born in Germany, he represented the United States national team.
+He also made appearances for Germany at youth level.

 Early life

 Johnson was born in Munich, Germany.
 He is the son of an African-American serviceman and former basketball player who played in Germany, and a German-American mother.
 In 1991, he started playing soccer at the Sportfreunde München.

 Club career

 In mid-1996, Johnson moved to the renowned youth ranks of 1860 Munich.
 Johnson was promoted to the first team of 1860 München in July 2006.
 He amassed 89 league appearances scoring four goals before transferring to VfL Wolfsburg on July 14, 2009.
 He scored his first goal for VfL Wolfsburg in a 2–2 draw at home to SC Freiburg.
 In July 2011, Johnson transferred to 1899 Hoffenheim.

 On September 26, 2012, Johnson scored in Hoffenheim's 3–0 victory over VfB Stuttgart, their first win of the new campaign.

 On February 24, 2014, it was confirmed that Johnson would join Borussia Mönchengladbach on a free transfer following the conclusion of the 2013–14 season.

 On August 23, 2014, Johnson made his first league appearance for Borussia Mönchengladbach, coming on in the 72nd minute of the home match against VfB Stuttgart.
-On 13 September 2014, he made his first league start in a home 4–1 win over FC Schalke 04.
+On September 13, he made his first league start in a home 4–1 win over FC Schalke 04.
 He scored his first UEFA Champions League goal on November 3, 2015, against Juventus.
-He scored his first Bundesliga goal for Borussia Mönchengladbach on March 1, 2015, against SC Paderborn.

-On September 26, 2012, Johnson scored in Hoffenheim's 3–0 victory over VfB Stuttgart, their first win of the new campaign.

-On February 24, 2014, it was confirmed that Johnson would join Borussia Mönchengladbach on a free transfer following the conclusion of the 2013–14 season.

-On August 24, 2014, Johnson made his first league appearance for Borussia Mönchengladbach, coming on in the 72nd minute of the home match against VfB Stuttgart.
-On September 13, 2014, he made his first league start in a home 4–1 win over FC Schalke 04.
-He scored his first UEFA Champions League goal on November 3, 2015, against Juventus.
-He scored his first Bundesliga goal for Borussia Mönchengladbach on March 1, 2015, against SC Paderborn.
+He scored his first Bundesliga goal for Borussia Mönchengladbach on March 1 against SC Paderborn.